How to build a website like Airbnb

 Custom development gives you a lot of freedom to build and design your marketplace.
 But a marketplace is far more complex than your average web application.
 A custom development process is extremely time-consuming and heavy on upfront costs.

-However, even if there are no costs for the actual development work, there's a signifincat opportunity cost you should consider.
-Your time as a marketplace founder is your most valuable asset.
+However, even if there are no costs for the actual development work, there’s a significant opportunity cost you should consider:

 Is it really the best investment to spend it on developing marketplace basics?

 Custom developing the bare essentials of a modern marketplace will take several months of focused work.
-And none of that work translates into a real competitive advantage, because marketplace essentials are very similar across platforms.
+And none of that work translates into a real competitive advantage because marketplace essentials are very similar across platforms.

 Use a combination of no-code tools